University of Kentucky: Esports

+Traditions

 Campus

 The University of Kentucky offers seven main dining facilities, 23 residence halls, and numerous recreation facilities spread between three distinct campuses: north, south, and central.
 It is also home to more than 250 student-run organizations.

 The university campus is home to numerous notable structures, such as Main Building, a four-story administration building dating to 1882, which was gutted by fire on May 15, 2001.
-The cause of the blaze was attributed to a welders torch during repairs to the building's roof.
-Total costs for reconstruction after the fire exceeded $17 million.
 The Patterson Office Tower is the tallest building on campus.
-The university is also home to several major construction projects, including the Albert B. Chandler Hospital expansion.
-As of 2016, construction projects include Student Center renovation and expansion, and Alumni Gym.

 The University of Kentucky once operated 14 community colleges with more than 100 extended sites, centers and campuses under the Kentucky Community and Technical College System, but relinquished control under the Postsecondary Education Improvement Act of 1997.
 The network of community colleges is now known as the Kentucky Community and Technical College System (KCTCS).
 Adjoining Lexington Community College, despite the reorganization of the community colleges, remained integrated with the university, but separated from the University of Kentucky in 2004 and became a part of KCTCS; it is now known as Bluegrass Community and Technical College.

 The College of Engineering currently operates a satellite campus in Paducah, located on the campus of West Kentucky Community and Technical College.

 Campus libraries

-The University of Kentucky is home to nine campus libraries.
+The University of Kentucky is home to seven campus libraries.
 Among them is the William T. Young Library, which houses a general undergraduate collection and social sciences, humanities, business, biology, and agricultural materials.
 The library is also a Federal Depository Library and a public library for the Commonwealth of Kentucky.